WP-Grogu/ObjectPress/docs/the-basics/custom-post-types.md

 Custom post types are the way wordpress manage particular type of data.
 With ObjectPress, you want to optimise this custom post type creation, to gain time and easily enable/disable custom post types in your theme.

-This class is inspired by [generate wordpress](https://generatewp.com/post-type/) style, you can checkup `labels` and `args` overwritable on their website.
+This class is inspired by [generate wordpress](https://generatewp.com/post-type/), feel free to checkup `labels` and `args` overwritable on their website.

 ## Defining custom post types properties

+Define your custom post types inside the `app/CustomPostTypes/` folder.
+The class defined inside the `Minimal` tab is all you need to quickly initiate a Custom post type with ObjectPress.
-Define your custom post types inside the `app/CustomPostTypes` folder.
-You can start with the `Minimal` template, and add needed properties displayed in the `Full` tab (displayed values are defaults).
+You can adjust some properties properties, showed in the `Full` tab (shown values are ObjectPress defaults).

 <!-- tabs:start -->